WHKL-9/Sable-Coding-Challenge/README.md

-Click [here](https://github.com/sable-money/coding-challenge) for the task challenge
+Click [here](https://github.com/sable-money/coding-challenge) for the original task challenge

 Stack used in this challenge: React & Node.js